Congressional Hearings

 Finding Congressional Hearings

-• ProQuest Congressional- subscription database that allows users to search and download the abstracts and full-text of congressional hearings from 1824 to the present.
+• ProQuest Congressional- a subscription database offered through the FAU Libraries that allows users to search and download the abstracts and full text of congressional hearings from 1824 to the present.

-• govinfo.gov- service of GPO which provides free digital access to selected hearings from the 104th Congress (1995) to the present.
+• govinfo.gov- a FREE website through the Government Publishing Office (GPO) service that provides free digital access to selected hearings from the 79th Congress (1945) to the present.